Prajwal-S-6/Spring-Certification-Path/module-01/Autowiring/README.md

 * Field injection will be resolved after the instance of bean is created, hence the dependencies wont be available in the dependent bean constructor

 * When @Autowired is used on constructor all the parameters has to be resolved, else it will throw NoBeanDefinitionFoundException or NoUniqueBeanDefinitionException

+How the bean is identified?\
+1. Spring will check for the bean with matching bean type, if found finish.
+2. Else it will check for bean/class with @Primary annotation if there are multiple beans of same type
+3. If no @Primary, then it will check for qualifying bean based on @Qualifier, @Qualifier("<beanName>") is used where dependency is injected.
+By default, class name will be bean name\
+    however, we can define the bean name on @Component("bean-name").
+Or we can use @Qualifier("qualifier-name") at bean definition point and the same at injection point.
+4. If no @Qualifier is found then spring will try to match based on bean name.
+5. If no bean is found - NoBeanDefinitionFoundException
+6. If multiple beans are found  - NoUniqueBeanDefinitionException